 What If Your Kids Don’t Want to Travel?

 “Please, Mommy, no more trips.
 I just want to stay home.”
-As much as I hate to even think about it, this is the situation I face…what if your kids don’t want to travel?
+As much as I hate to even think about it, this is the situation I faced when my kids were younger … What if your kids don’t want to travel?
+(Update: I wrote this 9 years ago, and I share how they feel about travel at the bottom of this article).

 In general, I think we strike a pretty nice balance between travel and home time.
-Because my husband and I are both teachers, we have long summer vacations and a month off at Christmas, plus Spring Break and a few long weekends sprinkled throughout the school year.
-A lot of that time off is spent in our pjs at home!
+Because my husband and I are both professors, we have long summer vacations and a month off at Christmas, plus Spring Break and a few long weekends sprinkled throughout the school year.
+A lot of that time off is spent in our pajamas at home!

-We take one international trip a year, usually to Brazil to visit my husband’s family.
+We take one or two international trips a year, usually to Brazil to visit my husband’s family.
 We go to Washington once a year to visit my dad and stepmom.
-We take several smaller trips in California, mostly for the outdoors — places within 3 hours like Lake Tahoe, the Sonoma coast, and Carmel.
+We take several smaller trips in California, mostly for the outdoors — places within three hours like Lake Tahoe, the Sonoma coast, and Carmel.
 We also love to be at home!
 We play games and swim in the pool, hang out in Midtown and meet friends at parks.

 As much as I enjoy being home, I’m happiest while traveling.
 I’ve been obsessed with traveling since I went to Europe for the first time as a teenager.
 For me, travel doesn’t have to be fancy or relaxing — it’s about the adventure, excitement and learning.

 So when my mom suggested we start spending a month in Europe every year, I was excited about the possibility of traveling to new places again (beyond our usual Brazil and U.S. destinations).
-We decided on Scotland for this year and planned a slow trip to Scotland with two week-long home bases plus a few days in Edinburgh and, of course, plenty of downtime.
+We decided on Scotland for our first trip to Europe with our kids and planned a slow trip to Scotland with two week-long home bases plus a few days in Edinburgh and, of course, plenty of downtime.

 We got my kids all psyched up about Scotland with books about castles, stories about fairies, and promises of adventures.
 Once we got there, we included time for games, slow mornings, easy dinners in, unplanned time outdoors (scrambling across creeks and skipping rocks, as boys like to do) and stops at any playground we could find.